Key mixed migration characteristics

 Most recent statistics

 Since 2009, the departure points around the Obock areas of Djibouti have become the point of choice for the majority of migrants in mixed flows attempting to reach Yemen.
-The number of people travelling from Djibouti has been rising rapidly as the numbers of those arriving in Yemen doubled between 2010 and 2011.
-The total of migrants that arrived in Yemen having departed from Obock and its environs as of end October 2012 was 68,236 In October, approximately boats departed every day carrying an average of 68 passengers each.
+The number of people travelling from Djibouti has been rising rapidly as the numbers of those arriving in Yemen increased by 23% between 2011 and 2012.
+The total of migrants that arrived in Yemen having departed from Obock and its environs as of end of 2012 was 84,000 which represented 78% of the total.

 Refugees and Asylum-seekers in Djibouti